sysbio-bioinf/NEMODesktop/README.md

 For macOS, open the dmg and drag & drop the NEMO icon to the Applications folder.
 The app can then be started by clicking on the NEMO icon.

+To run the NEMO desktop app in the Terminal or Windows PowerShell:
 ```bash
 # Installation of Node.js and Electron to run the desktop application:
 $ apt-get install nodejs